Estella999/DataAugVuln/README.md

 ### `Step 1: Dataset and ModelPreparation`
 1.Download the datasets by visiting the link provided in dataset.txt.

-2.Download the pretrained model by visiting the link provided in models/codebert.txt.
+2.Download the pre-trained model by visiting the link provided in models/codebert.txt.

 ### `Step 2: Environment Preparation`
 - Python: 3.8